 You will usually receive between 85-100% of the value of the transaction from your export insurance policy.
 This ensures that, even if a sale does fall through and you are not paid by the buyer, your cash flow will not be affected, and your business can simply continue operation.

 One thing to note is that most export credit insurance policies do have discretionary limits in place, which limit the size of your transactions.
 Transactions over a certain value must be approved by your insurer, via credit checks, and other checks to verify the legitimacy of a buyer.

 What Is An Export Letter Of Credit?

 An export letter of credit is another very popular way to safeguard your cash flow and ensure that you are paid by a buyer when your goods or services are delivered.
-Unlike trade credit insurance, export letters of credit are issued by banks.
+Unlike credit insurance, export letters of credit are issued by banks.

 These documents are often issued by foreign banks, and can be “confirmed” by an Australian bank.
 Confirmation means that the letter of credit is not just backed up by the original bank – but also by the Australian bank.

 The most common form is called an “irrevocable” letter of credit.
 This means that, unless both parties agree to a change, the document cannot be changed in any way.
 Revocable letters of credit may be changed, unilaterally, by either party – so they are much less useful as a legally-binding document.